Digital native: Conflicts between generations

 The generational changes between digital natives, and their predecessors, the digital immigrant, have been astronomical.
 According to a study conducted by Tapscott, after interviewing and studying 11,000 young digital natives, he was able to determine eight different social norms between digital natives and the digital immigrants before them.
 Digital natives were offered the freedom, creativity to customize and ability to scrutinize, unlike their predecessors.
-For this digital generation, digital natives looked for corporate integrity and openness when it was time for them to choose a career.
-These digital youth also began to seek entertaining and innovating career choices.
+For this generation, digital natives prioritized corporate integrity and openness when it was time for them to choose a career.
+These digital natives also began to seek entertaining and innovating career choices.
 Corporate integrity and openness also applied to consumer products, with digital natives more likely to choose products recommended by their friends.
-With playful mentalities, this new generation also brought with them a need for speed.
+With playful mentalities, this new generation also brought with them a "need for speed".
 The eight social norms differentiated these digital natives, as well as the development of the need for approval from their peer groups.

 Because many digital immigrants are used to a life without digital technology or may be hesitant to adapt to it, they can sometimes be at variance with digital natives in their view of it.
 The everyday regimen of work-life is becoming more technologically dependent with advancements such as computers in offices, improved telecommunication, and more complex machinery in industry.
 This can make it difficult for digital immigrants to keep pace, which has the potential to create conflict between older supervisors and managers and an increasingly younger workforce.
 Similarly, parents of digital natives clash with their children at home over gaming, texting, YouTube, Facebook and other Internet technology issues.
 Much of the world's Millennials and Generation Z members are digital natives.
 According to law professor and educator John Palfrey, there may be substantial differences between digital natives and non digital natives, in terms of how people see relationships and institutions and how they access information.
 In spite of this, the timetable for training young and old on new technology is about the same.